hectorgil/Rustico/README_quick.md

 #Path for triangles in each bin: Determines the path for writting the above triangles

-#Path of data: path of data file
+#Path of datax2: path of data file.
+Two inputs required in case of rusticoX

-#Path of randoms: path for the random file.
-If periodic box enabled, write 'nothing'
+#Path of randomsx2: path for the random file.
+If periodic box enabled, write 'none'.
+Two inputs required in case of rusticoX

 #Path of output: path were the output files will be written